Luna-Grunt sample return mission

 Both, the lunar rover and the Earth-return rocket would have a mass of around 400 kilograms and would be delivered to the Moon by the same standard lander, which NPO Lavochkin hoped to develop earlier for the Russian-Indian Luna-Resurs project.
 After the separation from the Fregat booster stage on its way to the Moon, the lander would use its own propulsion system to enter a circular orbit around the Moon with an altitude of around 100 kilometers.
-It would then fire its engine again to lower the perigee (lowest point of the orbit) to an altitude of only 18 kilometers above the Moon.
+It would then fire its engine again to lower a perigee (lowest point of the orbit) to an altitude of only 18 kilometers above the Moon.
 From here, the final maneuver would be initiated to descent onto the surface.
 Initially, for the flight to Earth, the return stage was expected to use a direct ascent trajectory to lift off from the Moon and head back to an atmospheric reentry and landing.
 However, by 2010, the return trajectory included the injection of the soil-carrying stage into a parking orbit around the Moon and only then the engine firing to head to Earth.
-The new flight profile intended to facilitate the return of soil samples from the polar areas of the Moon, as well as from its invisible side.
+The new flight profile intended to facilitate the return of soil samples from polar areas of the Moon, as well as from its invisible side.

 In August 2010, the head of teh Space Research Institute, IKI, Lev Zeleny told radio station Ekho Moskvy that the return of water and ice samples would be the goal of the Russian lunar exploration program during 2010s, following the Luna-Glob and Luna-Resurs missions.
 Polar regions of the Moon were considered as most probable areas for landing.
 (440)

 In addition to its scientific return, the Luna-Grunt mission was intended to develop spacecraft platforms, which would later be adapted in the next phase of the lunar exploration, such as the Lunny Poligon (Lunar Range) project.
 Moreover, rovers from the Luna-Grunt project, which would be designed to operate on the Moon for at least half a decade, could become the first components of the robotic lunar base to be built within the Lunnny Poligon project on the South Pole of the Moon.

 Changes in the project